 Encryption service which might work

-There are a few other services you might like to try.
-I have not tried these, so it is at your own risk.
+Here is another services you might like to try.
+I have not tried it, so it is at your own risk.

 http://scr.im/ - this turns your email address into a short url for sharing